Breast Cancer in Young Women

 The American Cancer Society (ACS) recommends that all women know how their breasts look and feel, and report any changes to their doctor.
 The ACS says breast self-exams are optional for women starting in their 20s.
 Talk with your doctor about the pros and cons of breast self-exam.

 Regular breast exams done at least every 3 years by your doctor are recommended for women beginning at age 20.
-The ACS recommends annual mammograms starting at age 40.
-The U.S. Preventive Services Task Force (USPSTF), on the other hand, doesn’t recommend mammograms for women in their 40s.
+The ACS recommends annual mammograms starting at age 45.
+Expert groups don’t all agree when women should start getting mammograms and you should discuss with your doctor what’s right for you.
 For women between the ages of 50 and 74, USPSTF experts say, women should have mammograms every 2 years and none after age 74.

 Talk to your doctor about when you should begin to have mammograms.
 For younger women, digital mammography may be an alternate to a standard mammogram.
 Digital mammography is better able to see abnormalities in dense breast tissue.